How to Do Nothing

 Commons

-Many projects carried out under the premise of needing more energy are, in reality, designed primarily to increase our capacity for consumption.
+Many projects justified by the need for more energy are, in fact, designed to expand our capacity for consumption.
 Building dams is presented as a symbol of “progress,” yet the destruction they inflict on nature is one of the clearest examples of the “tragedy of the commons.”

 “If you become interested in the health of the place where you are, whether that’s cultural or biological or both, I have a warning: you will see more destruction than progress.”
 The Round River: A Parable ⏤ Aldo Leopold